 Julia is in the news this week for being fined a total of $28,000 and ordered to pay professional costs of $25,000 according to this news article.
 What could possibly have justified such an excessive fine?
 More importantly, is it fair?

 She was running a herd share operation until 2015 when NSW Food Authority investigated her organic farm and shut her down.
-According to the news article, the NSW Food Authority claim that the herd share arrangement can constitute food for sale under the Food Act and that the milk exceeded acceptable microbiological limits for standard plate counts and Listeria.
+According to the news article, the NSW Food Authority claim that the herd share arrangement can constitute food for sale under the Food Act and that the milk exceeded acceptable microbiological limits for standard plate counts and listeria.

-This is another classic example of why we need a regulated raw milk industry and why the lack of a system with production standards are setting raw milk producers up for failure.
+This is another classic example of why we need a regulated raw milk from cows industry and why the lack of a system with production standards are setting raw milk producers up for failure.
 Consider the following:

 Early 2014 the Food Safety Agency in the UK decided to acknowledge that there is a market for raw milk and strong support for consumers to be allowed to make informed choices.
 The FSA's preferred approach at the start of a public consultation was to strike the right balance between allowing consumer choice and protecting public health (source).

 Today the regulations allow for the production, sale and distribution of raw milk to consumers via the farm gate, the raw milk vending machine at the farm gate, at farmers markets and also via courier service.